tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 so it is very important to integrate it throughout their lives in order to protect their data and identity.

 ### 4. Instructor Do: Hashing Demo (10 min)

+Time to demonstrate hashing several different strings, and comparing the results to show that given the same input, you will output the same hash.

+Ask the students to define hashing again:

+  **Answer**: A one way function that produces a digital fingerprint of data.

 **Files:**